Jinzulen/DEmojiJS/README.md

     ```

 - Grabbing emotes by license.
-> This will always return an array and the input is not case-sensitive.
+> Keep in mind that this will return an array and that the input is not case-sensitive.
 ```js
 Emoji.emojiByLicense("basic").then(Emotes => console.log(`Found ${Emotes.length} emotes.`)).catch(console.error);
 Emoji.emojiByLicense("wtfpl").then(Emotes => console.log(`Found ${Emotes.length} emotes.`)).catch(console.error);